Asylum seeker released in error seen in London area, police say

 Ethiopian national Hadush Gerberslasie Kebatu, 38, who had been living at the Bell Hotel in Epping, was jailed for 12 months in September for the sexual assault of a 14-year-old girl.

-Justice Secretary David Lammy said on Friday night Kebatu was “at large in London” after he was seen boarding a train at Chelmsford, Essex, and the Metropolitan Police was assisting in the hunt for him.
+Justice Secretary David Lammy said on Friday night that Kebatu was “at large in London” after he was seen boarding a train at Chelmsford, Essex, and the Metropolitan Police were assisting in the hunt for him.

-Essex Police said in a statement released on Saturday: “Inquiries are continuing at pace this morning to locate and arrest a man following a prison service releasing error yesterday.

-“Officers from Essex Police, the Metropolitan Police and British Transport Police are working together in this fast-moving and complex investigation.

-“Officers worked throughout the night to track his movements, including scouring hours of CCTV footage, and this work continues today.

-“Our inquiries show that he was last seen in the London area, and this is our focus.
+Responsibility for the manhunt was handed over from Essex Police to the Met on Saturday morning after it was confirmed that Kebatu had got off the train at Stratford.

+“We are examining CCTV from that area and further afield, including on the transport network, to establish information about his subsequent movements.

+“We will provide further updates when we can, but I hope the press and the public will understand why it would be unhelpful to the effectiveness of the manhunt if we were to provide a detailed running commentary.

-“We would urge anyone who sees him, knows where he is or has any information to call 999 immediately.
+“Anyone who sees Kebatu, or has information about his whereabouts, should call 999 immediately.”

-“We would like to thank the public for their support and the information they have already shared.

-“It is not lost on us that this situation is concerning to people, and we are committed to locating and arresting him as quickly as possible.”

-The father of Kebatu’s teenage victim told Sky News: “The justice system has let us down.”

-The Sun first reported Kebatu was freed by mistake instead of being sent to an immigration detention centre.
+Kebatu was freed by mistake at HMP Chelmsford on Friday morning instead of being sent to an immigration detention centre.

 He was wrongly categorised as a prisoner due to be released on licence and handed a £76 discharge grant, the Telegraph reported.